Information Update: We are open for business from May 10th! We are looking forward to welcoming you to Lough Gur this summer.

 Places to stay:

 Visitors to the area could choose to stay in the Old Bank Bruff, Deebert House Hotel Kilmallock or the Charleville Park Hotel.
 The Mustard Seed in Ballingarry is also an excellent choice for people in search of luxury and understated decadence.
+A local AirB&B option is available at the country estate of Kilballyowen House located just 7km from the Great Grange Stone Circle.

 Places to eat:

 Coffee, soft drinks and snacks are on sale in the Heritage Centre.
 For lunch and dinner menu options, Reardon’s Bar in Holycross (2km’s from the Heritage Centre) offer a tasty menu.
-Visitors in search of more formal dining arrangement could book with the Old Bakehouse in Bruff.

 Visitor attractions in the area: